mARTin-369/Node-Gmail-API/README.md

 > node server.js

 ## Authorising the app
 The application needs to be authorised first by the user to access the emails.
 The user will need to signin to their account and allow access to gmail.
-Acess tokens are received once the application is authorised.
+Access tokens are received once the application is authorised.

 ### Request
 ![Authorise](screenshots/authorize.PNG)